Unit 11.4C · Term 4

 URL & Domain Name System

 Every website has an address you type in your browser — a URL.
-Behind the scenes, the Domain Name System (DNS) translates human-readable names into IP addresses that computers understand.
+Behind the scenes, the Domain Name System (DNS) translates human-readable names into IP addresses that computers understand to route traffic.

 Learning Objectives